DEGIRO vs Interactive Brokers (IBKR)

 Does DEGIRO pay interest on uninvested cash?

 No. DEGIRO pays 0% interest on uninvested cash balances.
-Interactive Brokers pays competitive rates on cash balances above €10,000.
-The practical impact depends on how much cash you typically hold between investments — for investors who deploy contributions immediately each month, the gap is small.
-For those building towards a lump sum or holding meaningful cash reserves in the account, IBKR’s cash interest is a real additional return.
+Interactive Brokers pays competitive rates on cash balances above €10,000 — though accounts under €100,000 net asset value receive a proportional rate, not the full published figure.
+Still a real difference for investors who hold meaningful cash between deployments.
 Verify current IBKR cash interest rates at interactivebrokers.eu as they change with the interest rate environment.

 Is DEGIRO safe — what about its regulatory history and PFOF?

-DEGIRO is regulated by BaFin, AFM, and DNB, and holds a banking licence via flatexDEGIRO Bank AG.
-Investor assets are protected up to €20,000 under the German EdW scheme, and cash deposits up to €100,000 benefit from the banking deposit guarantee.
-DEGIRO has had past regulatory issues with the Dutch AFM, which have since been resolved following the flatexDEGIRO merger.
-DEGIRO also uses payment for order flow (PFOF) and automatic securities lending on the Basic account — these are practices worth understanding before opening.
-IBKR does not use PFOF and uses securities lending only on an opt-in basis, which is generally considered the cleaner structure.
-Both are operationally sound, publicly listed companies — the choice involves nuance rather than a clear safety verdict.
+DEGIRO is regulated by BaFin, AFM, and DNB, and holds a banking licence via flatexDEGIRO Bank SE.
+Investor assets are covered up to 90% of losses (max €20,000) under the German EdW scheme, and cash deposits up to €100,000 benefit from the German Deposit Guarantee Scheme.
+DEGIRO had past regulatory issues with the Dutch AFM, resolved after the flatexDEGIRO merger.
+DEGIRO has used payment for order flow (PFOF) under a transitional exemption Germany secured from the EU-wide MiFIR ban (Article 39a) — that exemption expires June 30, 2026, after which PFOF is banned across the EU with no remaining carve-outs.
+Securities lending has been opt-in and off by default since October 2025 — your shares are not lent unless you actively enable it, and DEGIRO now shares 50% of lending income with you if you do.
+IBKR is regulated by SEC, FCA, and CBI (Ireland), does not use PFOF, and uses securities lending only on an opt-in basis.
+Both are publicly listed companies — IBKR is generally considered to have the stronger regulatory profile.

 When is Interactive Brokers the clear winner over DEGIRO?